 The proposed conditions of approval were reviewed.
-Mr. Saunders moved to approve final major subdivision review for a 14 lot (13 homesites) subdivision called Blanchard Oaks on a 51.78-acre parcel located at 365 Blanchard Rd.
+Mr. Saunders moved to approve final major subdivision review for a 14 lot (13 homesites) subdivision called Blanchard Oaks on a 51.78-acre parcel (44.14 acres for subdivision) located at 365 Blanchard Rd.
 Extension, Tax Assessor Map R08, Lot 68A subject to the standard condition of approval and the twelve conditions of final plan approval, seconded by Ms. Berticelli and VOTED, 7 yeas, unanimous - motion carries.